tmielke/fuse-demos/Camel/README.md

 quick demo that show how to proxy HTTP requests.

+### Camel-HornetQ-AMQ
+routes messages from an external HornetQ broker to an embedded ActiveMQ broker (non transactional)

 ### Camel-JMS-JDBC
 shows how to route messages in Camel from a JMS broker into a JDBC database.